gkgaurav31/blog/_posts/2020-05-26-custom-jre-jdk-on-azure-app-service-windows.md

 date: 2020-05-26 23:12 +0530
 ---

-Here's how you can use Custom JRE/JDK for your Java Application deployed on Azure WebApp:
+Here's how you can use a Custom JRE/JDK for your Java Application deployed on Azure WebApp:

 #### STEPS